Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 ```
 # ro for read only and rw for read & write
-# guest for null session or specify an user with username=
+# guest / no username for null session or specify an user with username=
 # vers=1.0 if any error arise

 mount -t cifs //<HOSTNAME | IP>//<SHARE> /mnt/<FOLDER> -o rw,guest,vers=1.0